quintagroup/collective.contentfiles2aws/README.txt

     >>> aws_image_url(instance, name='fieldname',
     ...               scale='scale_name', brain=False)

- instance - is content object or brain;
+where:
- name     - field name;
+ * instance - is content object or brain;
- scale    - image scale (None - by default);
+ * name - field name;
- brain    - boolean flag that need to be set to False if instance is object
+ * scale - image scale (None - by default);
-             not brain.
+ * brain - boolean flag that need to be set to False if instance is object not brain.
 (True - by default);